 UDP is the opposite.
 It is a protocol optimized for getting packets there in a timely fashion with little overhead, but with just as little accountability.
 It's more like throwing a bottle in the ocean.
 Ok, a very rapidly moving ocean, but you get the point.
 With UDP, you just address the envelope and drop it on the network.
 There's no handshake, and no setup.
 Just the data packets.
 UDP is meant for real-time conversations where you are more interested in keeping the stream going then making sure that you have every single packet.

 Next, once the phones are registered and a call is set up, it's really UDP's time to shine.
 A phone conversation is a stream of packets meant to be created, sent and received in real time.
-A lag, any lag, would mean a degradation in the quality of the phone call.
+With TCP, a lag - any lag - would mean a degradation in the quality of the phone call.
 Imagine hearing something on the call one to two seconds after the person on the other end says it.
 You're replying to what they're saying, but they've already moved on.
 It would be totally disconcerting.
 And, since it's real-time, there's no catching up.
 Better to drop a packet and have a millisecond of silence than seconds of lag.

 In short, VoIP traffic is best left as UDP traffic for both server load and call quality reasons.

 This post gives me the background I need to answer why BitTorrent will NOT bring down the Internet and VoIP if/when they switch to UDP, contrary to this article.
-Taking on explaining BitTorrent is going to be much harder than the Big Bang.
+Taking on explaining BitTorrent is going to be much harder than the Big Bang theory.